 - Should the application be approved, to which service provider would the payment be dispersed?

 - Service providers include, but are not limited to, the following: utility company, rental agency, Follett bookstore, etc.

 Students are eligible for a maximum of $500 per year.

 While not required, students will have the opportunity to contribute to campus life events or other college activities to help give back to the campus.
 Woodland Community College may reach out regarding opportunities, or students may contact student services.

 The Emergency Fund Process

-Within one working day after approval by the Vice President of Student Affairs, the student applicant will be contacted (phone and/or email) by the Office of the Vice President of Student Affairs.
-The Office of the Vice President of Student Affairs will disperse the funds directly to the service provider on behalf of the applicant, when appropriate.
+Within one working day after approval by the Vice President of Student Services, the student applicant will be contacted by phone and/or email) by the Office of the Vice President of Student Services.
+The Office of the Vice President of Student Services will disperse the funds directly to the service provider on behalf of the applicant, when appropriate.